fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/json.md

 function from the `dart:convert` library.

-The function has a return type of `dynamic`, which means that Dart can't tell what type it is before running the the application.
+The function has a return type of `dynamic`, which means that Dart can't tell what type it is before running the application.

 It is important to know how types a treated when working with JSON.
 Here are some examples you can play around with: